juxor/afaq/markdown/secI5.md

 varied.
 Thousands of associations would undertake to supply them."_ [**The Conquest of Bread**, p.
 120]

 We can imagine, therefore, an anarchist society being based around associations and interest groups on every subject which fires the imagination of individuals and for which individuals want to meet in order to express and further their interests.
 Housing associations, for example, would exist to allow inhabitants to manage their local areas, design and maintain their homes and local parks and gardens.
-Vegetarian groups would produce information on issues they consider important, trying to convince others of the errors of eating meat.
+Animal rights and other interest groups would produce information on issues they consider important, trying to convince others of the errors of eating meat or whatever.
 Consumer groups would be in dialogue with syndicates about improving products and services, ensuring that syndicates produce what is required by consumers.
 Environment groups would exist to watch production and make sure that it is not creating damaging side effects and informing both syndicates and communes of their findings.
 Feminist, homosexual, bisexual and anti-racist groups would exist to put their ideas across, highlighting areas in which social hierarchies and prejudice still existed.
-All across society, people would be associating together to express themselves and convince others of their ideas on all kinds of issues.
+All across society, people would be associating together to express themselves and convince others of their ideas on many different issues.

- This applies to professional groupings who would seek to ensure that those work tasks that require qualifications to do (medicine and such like) have recognised standards and certificates.
+This applies to professional groupings who would seek to ensure that those work tasks that require qualifications to do (for example, medicine and such like) have recognised standards and certifications.
 In this way, others in society would know whether a fellow worker is a recognised expert in their field and has the appropriate qualifications to do the work required or give advice.
-While a free society would break down the line between intellectual and manual work, ensure the end of the division of labour, the fact remains that people will wish to be happy that the doctor or nurse they are visiting knows what they are doing.
+While a free society would break down the line between intellectual and manual work, the fact remains that people will wish to be happy that the doctor or nurse they are visiting knows what they are doing.
 This is where professional groupings would come into play, organising training and certification based on mutually agreed standards and qualifications.
-This would not stop others seeking to practice such tasks, of course, but it will mean that few, if any, would frequent someone without the recognised professional standards.
+This would not stop others seeking to practice such tasks, of course, but it will mean that few, if any, would frequent someone without the basic professional standards.

 Hence in a anarchist society, free association would take on a stronger and more positive role than under capitalism.
 In this way, social life would take on many dimensions, and the individual would have the choice of thousands of societies to join to meet his or her interests or create new ones with other like-minded people.
 Anarchists would be the last to deny that there is more to life than work!

 ## I.5.11 How will an anarchist society defend itself against the power
 hungry?

- A common objection to anarchism is that a libertarian society will be vulnerable to be taken over by thugs or those who seek power.
+A common objection to anarchism is that an anarchist society will be vulnerable to be taken over by thugs or those who seek power.
 A similar argument is that a group without a leadership structure becomes open to charismatic leaders so anarchy would just lead to tyranny.

 For anarchists, such arguments are strange.
 Society already **is** run by thugs and/or the off-spring of thugs.
-Kings were originally just successful thugs who imposed their domination over a specific territorial area.
+Kings were originally just successful thugs who succeeded in imposing their domination over a given territorial area.
 The modern state has evolved from the structure created to impose this domination.
 Similarly with property, with most legal titles to land being traced back to its violent seizure by thugs who then passed it on to their children who then sold it or gave it to their offspring.
 The origins of the current system in violence can be seen by the continued use of violence by the state and capitalists to enforce and protect their domination over society.
 When push comes to shove, the dominant class will happily re-discover their thug past and employ extreme violence to maintain their privileges.
 The descent of large parts of Europe into Fascism in the 1920s and 1930s, or Pinochet's coup in Chile in 1973 indicates how far they will go.
 As Peter Arshinov argued (in a slightly different context):

 > _"Statists fear free people.
 They claim that without authority people will lose the anchor of sociability, will dissipate themselves, and will return to